berb/rest-doc-template/README.md

 Usage
 -----------
 This tool provides an Ant build file for executing transformations.
-The following targets are available so far
+The following targets are available so far:

 - plain
 - xhtml
 - pdf
 - all

-The following command generates a PDF version from the XML file expected in the directory foo named foo.xml
+The following command generates a PDF version from the XML file expected in the directory foo named bla.xml

-> ant pdf -Dapi=foo
+> ant pdf -Dapidir=foo -Dapiname=bla

-If successful, the PDF file can be found in output/foo/foo.pdf
+If successful, the PDF file can be found in output/foo/bla.pdf

 You can also set the $api variable in the build-file and omit the parameter.